MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-csharp-aspnet-core.md

 ---
 # Tutorial: Get started with C# and ASP.NET Core in Visual Studio

-In this tutorial for C# development with ASP.NET Core using Visual Studio, you'll create a C# ASP.NET Core web app, add code to it, explore some features of the IDE, and run the app.
+In this tutorial for C# development with ASP.NET Core using Visual Studio, you'll create a C# ASP.NET Core web app, make changes to it, explore some features of the IDE, and run the app.

 If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017) page to install it for free.